Disclaimer: by continuing to read anything below this sentence, you understand and agree that a sense of humor is important and that you have it.

 Industry regulatory disclosure requirements

-The four anti-tank landmines buried in my front lawn (and the two in the back lawn) are regularly inspected for casing rust, detonator action, adequate firing mechanism movement, booster charge readiness, and main charge viability.
+The four anti-tank landmines buried in my front lawn (and the two – I think it’s two – in the back lawn) are regularly inspected for casing rust, detonator action, adequate firing mechanism movement, booster charge readiness, and main charge viability.

 The irritable bobcat is pretty much free to roam the property at will, but does attend the weekly staff meeting.

 Experienced Unix/Linux System Administrator with 20-year background in Systems Analysis, Problem Resolution and Engineering Application Support in a large distributed Unix and Windows server environment.
 Strong problem determination skills.
 Good knowledge of networking, remote diagnostic techniques, firewalls and network security.
 Extensive experience with engineering application and database servers, high-availability systems, high-performance computing clusters, and process automation.